 HKFRS 13 requires disclosures relating to fair value measurements using a three-tier fair value hierarchy that reflects the significance of the inputs used in measuring fair values.
 The level in the fair value hierarchy within which the fair value measurement is categorised in its entirety is determined on the basis of the lowest level input that is significant to the fair value measurement in its entirety.
 For this purpose, the significance of an input is assessed against the fair value measurement in its entirety.
-If a fair value measurement uses observable inputs that require significant adjustments based on unobservable inputs, then that measurement in its entirety requires judgement.
-Assessing the significance of a particular input to the fair value measurement in its entirety.
-To assess the significance of a particular input to the entire measurement, the Company performs sensitivity analysis.
+If a fair value measurement uses observable inputs that require significant adjustments based on unobservable inputs, then that measurement is a Level 3 measurement.
+Assessing the significance of a particular input to the fair value measurement in its entirety requires judgement, considering factors specific to the asset or liability.
+To assess the significance of a particular input to the entire measurement, the Company performs a sensitivity analysis.